TroyLaPolice/European-Neolithic-Expansion/README.md

 	defineConstant("M", eq_offspring_rate); // Define this value for use later
 ```

-This section sets up how the image file of the map works.

-It defines the map and its bounds.
+The next section sets up how the image file of the map works.
+It defines the map and its bounds, as well as locations in which individuals begin the simulation.
+It starts farmers near Anatolia if using the landscape map or near the left edge if using the square.

+This portion also sets up the z coordinate for individuals and adds the marker mutation.
+The z coordinate here represents the behavioral phenotype- farming vs HGing.

+Lastly, it also sets up how the coloring schemes work.
+It sets it up both by phenotype (behavioral) coloring and genomic coloring based on user provided preference above.

 ```
 	// Define z param in offspring (phenotype, 0 = HG, 1 = Farmer)
 	// Make individuals near anatolia and greece farmers or near the edge if using the square
-	//

 	if (map_style == 5)
 		p1.individuals[p1.individuals.x > (0.98 * map_size_width)].z = 1;
 	else